msparshatt/TerrainGenerator/Assets/Manual/manual.md

 ## Heightmap

-A top down view of the heightmap
+A top down view of the heightmap (NB This doesn't show the correct result when running on Linux)

 ## Buttons

-- Cancel: Cancel the procedutal generation and return the terrain to it's previous form
+- Cancel: Cancel the procedural generation and return the terrain to its previous form
 - Apply: permanently apply the procedurally generated terrain.
 This cannot be undone.

 \newpage